Kidney transplant risks and complications

 Tests

 Your child will have blood and urine tests after the operation to check how well the new kidney is working.
-The amount of creatinine in his or her blood will be measured.
-This is a waste product in the blood, which the kidneys filter.
+The amount of creatinine in their blood will be measured.
+Creatinine is a waste product in the blood, which the kidneys filter.
 A high amount of creatinine may be a sign of rejection.
-Some children will need an ultrasound scan and a biopsy of the transplanted kidney, to confirm the problem.

 Treatment